BardicDefense/purple-hack/spells.md

 #### Wizard Eye

 _Divination (R: Short, D: Concentration—1 hour)_
-The caster creates an invisible, magical eye through which they can see, even in darkness.
-The eye can travel up to 240 ft from the caster, at a rate of 120 ft per turn, and can pass through gaps about the size of a mouse-hole.
+The caster creates an invisible, magical eye through which they can see up to 60' even in complete darkness.
+The eye can travel up to 240 ft from the caster, at a rate of 120 ft per turn.
+Though invisible, the eye is tangible (as big as a normal human eye).
+It cannot pass through solid barriers.
 If a caster moves, it cannot move the eye that same turn / round.

-# 4TH RANK SPELLS
+# Rank 4 Spells

 #### Animate Dead